Court Bars Senator Orwoba From Making Defamatory Remarks Against Clerk Nyegenye

 The court directed the complainant to serve Orwoba with the papers before October 11 when the matter will be mentioned for further instructions.

-“Pending the hearing of this application, an is granted restraining Orwoba , Abuga Makori on X, formerly Twitter, Lightcast tv kenya on Facebook and amakanji Thomas from publishing or reposting any publication against Jeremiah as a sexual predator.
+“Pending the hearing of this application, an is granted restraining Orwoba , Abuga Makori on X, formerly Twitter, Lightcast tv Kenya on Facebook and amakanji Thomas from publishing or reposting any publication against Jeremiah as a sexual predator.
 The Magistrate said they should not post any video clip where Orwoba portrays Jeremiah as such,” said Ngotho.